 on Walking horses to lift a saddle so the withers

 are was not bound by my saddles.
-Some times these
+Sometimes these

 pads are cutback.
-Sometimes these pads are
+Sometimes there are several pocket

 pads are pads that are shaped in an arch down the